InjectiveLabs/injective-price-oracle/README.md

 Before starting the `injective-price-oracle` service, make sure you copy a template [.env](.env.example) file and fill the correct values, especially for the Cosmos keys.
 You can use latest `injectived` release to manage the keyring dir.
 It's never recommended to use private key as plaintext in `ORACLE_COSMOS_PK`, except for testing.

+More info on private keys: [A Guide to Private Key Management (Oracle)](https://injective.notion.site/A-Guide-to-Private-Key-Management-Oracle-e07fddc2fe7043b5803a97c118dccdcf)

 ```bash
 cp .env.example .env
 ```